MikeShepard/SQLPSX/readme.txt

         Get-SqlUser
             Returns a SMO User object with additional properties including all of the objects owned by the user and the effective members of the user.
-Recursively enumerates nested AD/local groups Get-SqlUserMember
+Recursively enumerates nested AD/local groups Get-SqlDatabaseRole
-            Helper function enumerates effective members of a user.
-        Get-SqlDatabaseRole
-            Returns a SMO DatabaseRole object with additional properties including the effective members of a role recursively enumerates nested roles, and users Get-SqlDatabaseRoleMember
+            Returns a SMO DatabaseRole object with additional properties including the effective members of a role recursively enumerates nested roles, and users Get-SqlLogin
-            Helper function enumerates effective members of a role Get-SqlLogin
             Returns a SMO Login object with additional properties including the effective members of the login Get-SqlLinkedServerLogin
-            Returns a SMO LinkedServerLogin object with additional properties including LinkedServer and DataSource Get-SqlLoginMember
+            Returns a SMO LinkedServerLogin object with additional properties including LinkedServer and DataSource Get-SqlServerRole
-            Helper function enumerates effective members of a login Get-SqlServerRole
             Returns a SMO ServerRole object with additional properties including the effective members of a role.
             Recursively enumerates nested AD/local groups